lucas-richards/Solitaire-with-cards/README.md

 ## Overview
 Solitaire goes back to my childhood vacations, those rainy days at the beach house.
 This game simulates a solitaire with cards from the comfort of your home.

+## Getting Started

+here goes the link to the game

 ## Technologies
 - HTML
 - CSS